bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/CHEATSHEET.md

     os.endianness();

 > Returns the endianness of the CPU.
-Possible values are “BE” or “LE”.
+Possible values are "BE” or "LE”.

     os.hostname();